Received by Akutana Chronicler Demak [as Metru Nui Task Force Case #0451]

 Log Entry 02

 So, it took me three weeks to figure out that the three Onu-Matoran were doing something with a musical record every week, but what was so special about it?
-Some might just assume they were friends of the DJ and got some of his music, but generally, they keep the records and circulate them every other night or so.
-It just didn’t make sense to give away a product so unique regularly, or else they’d be out of music to play.
-I was given permission to investigate the inside of Kamaduisi by the higher-ups.
-A quick wave of my badge was all it took for the bouncer to let me in, with little hesitation.
+Some might just assume they were friends of the DJ and got some of their music, but generally, they keep the records and circulate them every other night or so.
+It just didn’t make sense to give away a unique product so regularly, or else they’d be out of music to play.
+I was given permission to investigate the inside of Kamaduisi by the Task Force higher-ups.
+A quick wave of my badge was all it took for the bouncer to let me in with little hesitation.
 The other Matoran in line might think it was just another Task Force member flaunting their status to get in somewhere popular (I won’t name names), but this was official investigation work.

 As soon as the doors opened, my ears were violently assaulted with a loud, booming bassline that seemed to vibrate the whole building.
-I waded through crowds of partying Matoran to the front, where the DJ hyped up his audience for his next song.
+I waded through crowds of partying beings to the front, where the DJ hyped up his audience for his next song.
 From what I could gather, this was the last play of that record for the week.
 No doubt this was the record that’d be taken away today.
-The music was odd, hard to tell over the cheering crowds and the cranked-up bass, but I swore I heard a voice in the music.
+The music was odd - hard to tell over the cheering crowds and the cranked-up bass, but I swore I heard a voice in the music.
 I figured it was just lyrics at the time, but it still felt off in regards to how almost subliminal they sounded.

 Log Entry 03

 The standard-issue shock baton is a useful non-lethal tool, designed by an Onu-Matoran named Nuparu.
 Typically, it’s used to render a noncompliant criminal unconscious with a harmless discharge, but you have to get them on the neck or head for that to work.
-The beautiful thing is that if you need something that works as a general deterrent, like I did when being pummeled by three Matoran, you can crank up the amount of electric charge given off by the baton.
-Sure it doesn’t knock them unconscious as quickly, but a nice zap anywhere on the body tends to make a Matoran think twice before trying to land another blow on you.
+The beautiful thing is that if you need something that works as a general deterrent, like I did when being pummeled by three other Matoran, you can crank up the amount of electric charge given off by the baton.
+Sure, it doesn’t knock them unconscious as quickly, but a nice zap anywhere on the body tends to make a Matoran think twice before trying to land another blow on you.

-I used my baton to shock the leg of the Onu-Matoran closest to me as I got up, as he tripped over himself the other two rushed me.
-They must’ve figured I couldn’t shock both of them at once, and while that was true, I took another route of defense by ducking and rolling in between them.
+I used my baton to shock the leg of the Onu-Matoran closest to me as I got up; as he tripped over himself, the other two rushed me.
+They must’ve figured I couldn’t hit both of them at once, and while that was true, I took another route of defense by ducking and rolling in between them.
 They couldn’t steer away from the shelving unit of records in time and slammed into it with full force.
-Before I could worry about the record I needed and if it was damaged, the Onu-Matoran I temporarily crippled had found his feet long enough to ram at me.
+Before I could worry about the record I needed and if it was damaged, the Onu-Matoran I temporarily crippled had found his feet long enough to ram me.
 The momentum carried us both through the door of the backroom and out to just behind the DJ’s stage.
-We were separated from the stage by a thin wall in which the DJ walked around to the front to keep some form of privacy.
-That privacy wouldn’t last much longer as I kicked my assailant off me and through the center of the thin wall, right onto the stage.
+We were separated from the stage by a thin wall where which the DJ walked around to the front to keep some form of privacy.
+That privacy wouldn’t last much longer as I kicked my assailant off me and through the center of the wall, right onto the stage.